fredzqm/pygameLearning/Level-2/README.txt

 			All the pre-drawn surfaces of sprites should be here.
 			GameLogic can then import these sprites for draw(screen)

-3. how to process user input
+3. How to process user input
 	Pygame catpure all sort of actions of user as the form of events.
 	To make your game interactive, you should handle those events in an event loop:
 		1. Aquire a list of events that pygame recieved												eventList = pygame.event.get()